jmix-edu/flow-homework-3-Loans/README_en.md

       Display a notification in case of incorrect values.
     - Creates, fills with attributes and saves a new Loan object in the database.
     - In addition, sets the requestDate attributes using current day date, as well as status - Requested.
-    - After saving success, closes the current view (dialog).
+    - Closes the current view (dialog) after successful saving.
-- Select and add an appropriate icon to the Request button.
+- Set an appropriate icon to the Request button.
 - Cancel action - simply closes the dialog.

 Use DataManager for entity saving.

 Dialogue layout requirements:
-- The Request and Cancel buttons should be located at the bottom of the dialog, side by side, horizontally.
+- The Request and Cancel buttons should be located at the bottom of the dialog, next to each other, horizontally.
 - The dialogue should be compact in height and width of the content, without empty space.

 Add a button to open the RequestLoan dialog view to the ClientListView.